benpbo/libftp/README.md

 - [ ] FTP client.
 - [ ] FTP server.

-## Contributing
+## About The Project

+This is a passion project of mine that I want to grow and I make a viable FTP utilities crate.
 Feel free to point out bugs, performance issues, difficult to use APIs, request missing features and contribute your own code!
-This is a passion project of mine that I want to grow and I make a viable FTP utilities crate.

 ## License